Estadio Marcelo Bielsa: Parque de la Independencia

 By 1930, Newell's had a stadium that could seat 30,000 spectators.
 Between 1971 and 1973, the stadium was completed with cement stands, and various other improvements and expansions.

 In the 1990s, the club completed two new stands that elevated the stadium's capacity to 40,000, which took the nickname of "El Coloso del Parque" (The Colossus of the Park).
 The south stand was later named after superstar Diego Maradona, who had a brief tenure on Newell's as player in September 1993.

 Since December 2008, the stadium has undergone continuous changes.
 At the end of 2009, the club decided to name the stadium after Marcelo Bielsa, and the Western concourse after Gerardo Martino, both former players and managers that had been relegated from the club during the presidency of Eduardo José López (1994–2008).

+The stadium hosted rugby union matches during the 2010 IRB Junior World Championship, when the Coloso del Parque was chosen as the tournament's main venue.
+Pool B matches, semifinals, and the finals were played at Estadio Marcelo Bielsa.

 Coinciding with his 40th birthday, a stand was named after club captain Maxi Rodríguez in January 2021.

 In 2024, the Newell's Old Boys drew an average home attendance of 41,708.
 In 2025, in honor of the 38th birthday of Lionel Messi, Newell's named one of the stands with the name of the number 10 player which was a former player and is a supporter.